Walleye Trolling Speed Guide

 • Many units allow you to set speed alerts if you drift out of range

-• Precision motor controls like MotorGuide Xi5 or Minn Kota Ulterra lets you set the cruise control to an exact tenth of an MPH
+• Precision motor controls like MotorGuide Xi5 or Minn Kota Ulterra lets you set the cruise control to an exact tenth of an MPH.
+They have autopilot and make trolling for walleye a breeze.
+Especially since you need to keep an eye on the rods!

 Consider Current Speed